chxuhesh/Citi-Bike-Trip/README.md

 <<<<<<< HEAD
-# Citi Bike Trip Data Pipeline
+# Citi Bike Data Pipeline

-This is my submission for [Data Engineering Zoomcamp 2024](https://github.com/DataTalksClub/data-engineering-zoomcamp) final project.
+This is my submission for Citi Bike Trip Data Analysis

 ## Problem Description

 Citi Bike is a public bicycle sharing system serving  New York City.
-In this project I have created a pipeline for Citi Bike trip data between `Jan 2022` and `Dec 2023` to answer the following questions:
+In this project I have created a pipeline for Citi Bike trip data between `Jan 2022` and `July 2024` to answer the following questions:

 - What are the top destinations for Citi Bikers?
 - What days of the week are most rides taken on?